monarc-project/version-checker/README.md

 The information sent by the client browser is only stored when the *check* endpoint is reached.

+The IP of the requestor is not stored.
+Of course an HTTP referrer can be an IP (public or private).
+And since an HTTP referrer can be easily spoofed, it is impossible to be completely sure if any derived information is actually valid.

 ### Asking about version information for a software